kleros/corobot/README.md

 > Words in ALL_CAPS are environment variables.
 See [`.env.example`](.env.example) for more information on them.

-This software consists of 5 modules that monitor the state of an instance of Kleros Governor:
+This software consists of 6 modules that monitor the state of an instance of Kleros Governor:

 ### 1. Execute Approved
 Executes approved transactions in the previous session.

-### 2. No List
+### 2. Emergency Alarm
 Monitors submitted lists for the current session.
 If none of the submitters (WHITELISTED_ADDRESSES) made a submission during the first half of the session, this module will send emails to the watchers (WATCHERS) more and more frequently until either:
 - One of the submitters (WHITELISTED_ADDRESSES) submits a list;
 - One of the submitters (WHITELISTED_ADDRESSES) disarms the alarm.